wfly1998/Linux-0.11-Rust/README.md

 ## Progress

-Now I have no idea why my os cannot receive timer interrupt And I have no idea where "Unknown Interrupt" should send EOI signal qwq
+Now my os can receive timer interrupt, but garbled will occur.